huggingface/datasets/docs/source/add_metric.rst

 Sometimes you want to provide several ways of computing the scores.

 It is possible to gave different configurations for a metric.
-The configuration name is stored in :obj:`datasets.Metric.config_name` attribute.
+The configuration name is stored in the :obj:`datasets.Metric.config_name` attribute.
 The configuration name can be specified by the user when instantiating a metric:

 .. code-block::